1 Habit Press Launching the Largest Book Ever Published on Entrepreneurial Habits

 Order the book from Amazon: https://www.amazon.com/HabitTM-Entrepreneurial-Success-Life-Changing-Turbo-Charge-ebook/dp/B08HKX3GTL

 1 Habit Press is honored to be joined in 1 Habit For Entrepreneurial Success by Featured Contributor, Dr. Tracie Hines Lashley.
-After being raised underprivileged and becoming a single mother of 2, Dr. Lashley married an Army soldier who deployed 11 times during his 20 years of service.
+After being raised underprivileged in Panama City, FL and becoming a single mother of 2, Dr. Lashley moved to Fort Bragg, NC area.
+She soon married an Army soldier, Rodney Lashley, who deployed 11 times during his 20 years of service.
 She was forced to raise 3 of their 5 children essentially alone.
 As a working mother and college student for 10 years, she had to find a sense of balance while juggling her children's activities and not losing herself in the process.
 She now helps women in leadership and entrepreneurs to harmonize their life while creating dynamic and productive teams at home and work.
-She has dedicated her life in helping women and young ladies, which is the reason for starting a nonprofit, Boss’d UP LeadHERz, Inc. Organizational mission is to eliminate stereotypes among in the workplace, schools, and communities, while providing a sanctuary to produce intentional growth, success, and significance.
+She has dedicated her life in helping women and young ladies, which is the reason for starting a 501(c)(3) nonprofit, Boss’d UP LeadHERz, Inc. Organizational mission is to eliminate stereotypes among in the workplace, schools, and communities, while providing a sanctuary to produce intentional growth, success, and significance.
 The mission also includes generating essential resources for women to elevate to an entrepreneurial mindset and executive leadership.

 Dr. Lashley can be reached for interviews or comments at (910) 759-3375 or email info@drtracielashley.com.
 Appointments can also be booked at http://drtracielashley.info.